bizley/yii2-migration/README.md

     php yii migration/create table_name1,table_name2,table_name3

-In case the file to be generated already exists user is asked if it should be overwritten or appended with number.

 ## Updating migration

 Starting with yii2-migration v2.0 it is possible to generate updating migration for database table.